Stacey Slater: Postpartum psychosis

-On 7 December 2015, it was announced that Stacey would give birth at Christmas 2015 and would suffer from postpartum psychosis, a storyline that would continue into "the beginning of 2016 as we explore Stacey's bipolar disorder and its effects on her and those closest to her."
+On 7 December 2015, it was announced that Stacey would give birth at Christmas 2015 and would have postpartum psychosis, a storyline that would continue into "the beginning of 2016 as we explore Stacey's bipolar disorder and its effects on her and those closest to her."
 The storyline ran from December 2015 to February 2016.
 Executive Producer Dominic Treadwell-Collins described the storyline as an opportunity to "look at what we are doing as a country to help mothers experiencing this" and also an opportunity to allow Turner to get "her teeth into a really intense storyline."
 He added: 'We have always had a big commitment to Stacey's story and this time we want to explore the effects of postpartum psychosis on those with bipolar – something which, although a rare illness, is unfortunately more common when mothers with bipolar give birth – and look at what we are doing as a country to help mothers experiencing this.'

 Clare Dolman, Bipolar UK's vice chair, said: 'As the national charity supporting people with bipolar, we've been glad to work closely with the BBC on Stacey's storyline.
 There is a very high risk that women with bipolar will become ill when they have a child and 20%–25% of them will have a postpartum psychosis so it's fantastic that EastEnders are raising awareness of this devastating condition.'
 The show worked with charities Bipolar UK and Mind to develop the storyline.